knuesel/typst-minideck/examples/metropolis-slides.typ

   This will create a slide with the section title and a progress bar, plus optional subtitle(s) or other content.

   #v(1fr)
-  To disable the progress bar, import the `metropolis` function with
+  To disable the progress bar, import the `metropolis` function:

   `  #import minideck.themes: *`